- Siena Research Institute

 This online, customizable, institution-specific assessment tool invites 100% of your undergraduate students to participate, and yields a representative view of your student body involvement in and attitudes toward service.
 Specific questions addressed:

 - What percentage of undergraduates engage in community service?

 - At what frequency and at what depth do students perform service?

 - What areas of need do students work to address through community service?

 - How important is service to the students?

 - How important do students believe service is to the institution?

-- How do students find out about service?
+- How do students find out about service opportunities?